 A recent letter writer to the St. Louis Post-Dispatch made the compelling point that the Cardinals have developed only two top-caliber shortstops over the last 50 years.

 Dal Maxvill and Garry Templeton are the pair who came up through the Cardinals’ organization and became first-rate shortstops.
-All of the other St. Louis shortstops of that quality in the last half-century (Dick Groat, Ozzie Smith, Royce Clayton, Edgar Renteria and David Eckstein) were acquired by the Cardinals after being developed by other organizations.
+All of the other St. Louis shortstops of that quality in the last half-century (Dick Groat, Ozzie Smith, Royce Clayton, Edgar Renteria, David Eckstein and Jhonny Peralta) were acquired by the Cardinals after being developed by other organizations.

 (Julio Gotay, Mike Tyson, Tripp Cromer and Brendan Ryan were starting shortstops for St. Louis since 1962 who were developed in the Cardinals’ system, but none rates with Maxvill and Templeton.
 Gotay and Cromer became utility players.
 Tyson was a better second baseman than he was a shortstop.
 Ryan has a terrific arm and range but is lacking in many other areas.)